Poet, Professor, Prankster

 One of the things that makes Idaho different from neighboring states is that we have no National Park.
 Oh, sure, there are National Monuments -- like Hagerman Fossil Beds National Monument and Craters of the Moon National Monument -- but that's a far cry from a Yellowstone or Yosemite or Grand Canyon National Park.
 A Wilderness is congressionally approved legislation.
 Once enacted into law, it's virtually impossible to change.
 A National Monument can be created by the stroke of a President's pen... and un-created by the next President.

 Most of Yellowstone National Park is in Wyoming, but there is a sliver of the Park that spills over the border near Island Park, Idaho.
 That 50 square miles has no roads and no inhabitants.
 No one I know considers it Idaho's National Park, but we visited that sliver of lodge pole pine for our 1992 show, "A State Without a National Park."(or another show?)
 Nice country, but not exactly breathtaking.
+At least you don't have to pay to get into the Park.

-At the time we did not know we were in the "Zone of Death."
+At the time, we did not know we were in the "Zone of Death."
 It was 15 years after our show aired that a Michigan State University Law Professor wrote a paper called "The Perfect Crime."
 He argued that, theoretically, a person could murder someone in that Zone and avoid conviction.
 How can that be, you ask?

 According to the Sixth Amendment of the Constitution, a jury has to be comprised of people who are from the same federal district and also the same state where the crime was committed.
 In other words, a juror would have to be from both Wyoming and from Idaho.
 Forming a jury would be impossible since there are no people who live in that section of Yellowstone.